 The internal component scenario is a maze of circuitry with a non-replaceable button and a rotating crown.
 The side button and crown can’t be separated from the steel frame, and if the aforementioned parts sustain any form of mechanical impairment, they can’t be taken out without damaging the adjacent parts.
 In a nutshell, you’re looking at a full-blown Pixel Watch replacement, again.

 If you’ve ever seen an Apple Watch teardown video, the difference in how neatly the internals are arranged compared to the Pixel Watch is quite stunning.
-Words like “ugly” are used to describe the innards of the Pixel Watch in the iFixit teardown video, and it definitely gives the vibes of a first-gen product.
+Words like “ugly” are used to describe the innards of the

 In case you’ve paid a handsome sum for the Pixel Watch and feel rightfully paranoid about the screen sustaining damage, you can buy a watch case and easy-peel protective film from Ringke.
 If you’re after something more durable for the top face, Zagg is selling a “virtually indestructible” screen display shield for Google’s smartwatch.